Automattic/allow-numeric-stubs/readme.txt

 Tested up to: 4.4
 Stable tag: trunk

-Allows Pages to have a stub that is only a number.
+Allows Pages to have a slug (URL) that is only a number.
 Sacrifices the paged content ability in Pages to accomplish it.

 == Description ==

 It is not possible to have a page slug (the page's name in the URL) that is a number.
 For example this will not work: `yoursite.com/about/2/`.
 That URL conflicts with paged content feature where you can posts and pages with multiple pages of content by adding `<!--nextpage-->` within your content.

-This plugin allows you to have  Pages with numbers as stubs by giving up the ability to have paged content pages which isn't a big deal as most people don't use paged content pages anyway.
+This plugin allows you to have pages with numbers as stubs by giving up the ability to have paged content pages which isn't a big deal as most people don't use paged content pages anyway.

-== Installation ==
+Code contributions and bug reports are welcome via [this plugin's GitHub repository](https://github.com/Viper007Bond/allow-numeric-stubs).

 == Installation ==